signalfx/signalfx-agent/docs/signalfx-agent.1.md

 The agent does not fork to the background and has no such option to do so.

-If the **status** subcommand is invoked, connects to the configured diagnostic socket and dumps diagnostic information about the agent, including discovered services, to stdout.
+If the **status** subcommand is invoked it connects to the configured diagnostic socket and dumps diagnostic information about the agent to stdout.

 See https://github.com/signalfx/signalfx-agent for more information and configuration documentation, as well as to file bug reports or ask questions.